Desjonqu/aSDMs/README.md

 ## Functions folder

-The functions folder contains two R files with code to format the hourly and daily data to monthly data.
+The functions folder contains 4 R files.
+2 to format the hourly and daily data to monthly data.
+One to assess assumptions of a GLMM and one to calculate the confidence intervals of a GLMM.

 ## Ha folder